 4. Cover the pan, leaving a small crack to avoid overflow.
-Cook on a low simmer for 8 minutes, stirring every 1 to 2 minutes.
+Cook on a low simmer for 8 to 10 minutes (or until the quinoa is fully soft and fairly thick), stirring every 1 to 2 minutes.
 If the porridge becomes too thick, add in more water or nut milk by the tablespoon until a better consistency is reached.

 5. While cooking, whisk 4 egg whites (if using) together in a small bowl.

-6. After the 8 minutes, add in the egg whites (if using) and stir for 1 minute.
+6. Add in the egg whites (if using) and stir briskly for 1 minute.
 Cover and cook for an additional minute.
-If egg whites are not being added, then simply cook for an additional 2 minutes (10 minutes total).
+If egg whites are not being added, then simply cook for an additional 2 minutes (10 to 12 minutes total).

 7. Once your porridge is ready, turn off the heat, but leave the pan on the warm burner.
-Add in the cinnamon, Breakfast Spices, vanilla, and ghee.
+Add in the spices, vanilla, and ghee.
 Stir well and replace the cover, letting it sit for 2 minutes.

-8. Serve into two bowls.
+8. Serve in two bowls.
 Add 1 to 2 teaspoons of maple syrup (if using) and a splash of nut milk to each serving.
 Top the porridge with a sprinkle of cinnamon.

 9. Enjoy this tridoshic porridge as an energizing breakfast on a cool fall or winter morning, or enjoy it all year long (I do!)